YimingSci/NonNormal-EuroGrid/README.md

-# NonNormality Analysis of the European Power Grid during the Iberian Blackout
+# Non-normality analysis of the European power grid